-Backpacking backpacks type hiking trips require a lot of planning and forethought into preparation.
-No need to sweat the small stuff.
+Heavy duty backpacks for hiking trips of several days require a lot of planning and forethought as you prepare.
+You don’t have to sweat the small stuff.
 With smart outlining and a good list, you’ll have everything sorted and organized within your trekking backpack in no time.
 Chances are this is not your very first hike.
-Maybe it has been awhile since you’ve been on an excursion, in which case, you can consider this a refresher course.
+Has it been awhile since you’ve been on an excursion?
+If so, you can consider this a refresher course.

 - Get yourself a large hiking backpack 60 liters or more